SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/tutorials/using-dialogs-in-triggers.md

 In certain scenarios it can be necessary to ask user for input or confirmation before completing process, using this method we allow for creating a simple dialog which will return input back to CRMScript trigger, based on this you should be able to create a useful workflow.

-A simple reallife scenario could be that when your users are booking new customer meetings they often forget to add travel time in their calendar.
+A simple real-life scenario could be that when your users are booking new customer meetings they often forget to add travel time in their calendar.

 ## Creating a new CRMScript trigger on before appointment save